Professor Way Kuo assumed the role of President of City University of Hong Kong (CityU) on 14 May 2008.

-Before joining CityU, Professor Kuo was University Distinguished Professor, Dean of Engineering at the University of Tennessee (UT), and was a member of the senior management team at Oak Ridge National Laboratory.
+Before joining CityU, Professor Kuo was University Distinguished Professor, Dean of Engineering at the University of Tennessee (UT), and was a member of the senior management team at Oak Ridge National Laboratory, US Department of Energy.
 During his tenure at UT from 2003 to 2008, there was a marked increase in funds raised through the development of industry and alumni contacts.

 Professor Kuo dedicated his service to Texas A&M University from 1993 to 2003 in the Department of Industrial Engineering and Department of Electrical and Computer Engineering.
 He held the endowed Wisenbaker Chair of Engineering in Innovation and was the Executive Associate Dean of Engineering from 2000 to 2003.
 From 1993 to 2000, he was the Head of the Department of Industrial Engineering, managing both the Industrial and Biomedical Engineering programmes.
 The NRC–Research Doctoral Programmes and US News & World Report rated the department under his leadership among the best in the US.